Robert Steven Kaplan: Early life and education

+Kaplan is the chairman of Project A.L.S. and co-chairman of the Draper Richards Kaplan Foundation.
+He is also a member of the Advisory Council of the George W. Bush Institute, an Advisory Board Member of the Baker Institute, as well as a board member of Harvard Medical School, St. Mark's School of Texas and the Co-Founding Board Chair Emeritus of the TEAK Fellowship.

 Career

-Kaplan was vice chairman of the Goldman Sachs Group, Inc. with global responsibility for the firm's Investment Banking and Investment Management Divisions.
-He became a partner in 1990 and served as co-chairman of the firm's Partnership Committee.
-He was also a member of the Management Committee.
+Kaplan was vice chairman of the Goldman Sachs Group, Inc. He became a partner in 1990.
+He served as head of the Corporate Finance Department, head of Asia Pacific Investment Banking and head of the high-yield department in Investment Banking.
+He was a member of the management committee and was co-chairman of the partnership committee.

-Following his 23-year career at Goldman Sachs, Kaplan became a senior director of the firm.
+Throughout his 23-year tenure at Goldman Sachs, Kaplan served in various leadership roles including head of Corporate Finance, head of Asia-Pacific Investment Banking, head of the high-yield department in Investment Banking, member of the Management Committee and co-chairman of the Partnership Committee.

 In 2006, Kaplan joined the faculty of the Harvard Business School, as a Senior Associate Dean and the Martin Marshall Professor of Management Practice.

-In August 2015, Kaplan was named to head the Federal Reserve Bank of Dallas, effective September 2015.
+In August 2015, Kaplan was named to head the Federal Reserve Bank of Dallas and represented the Eleventh Federal Reserve District on the Federal Open Market Committee, effective September 2015.
+In this role he managed the 1,200 employees of the Dallas Fed office.

-In early September 2021, a financial disclosure form showed that Kaplan conducted controversible million-dollar trades of S&P index futures and less controversible trades of individual stocks, including Apple, Amazon and Delta Airlines and owned 32 individual stocks with 27 having a value of over $1 million, including those of five fossil-fuel companies.
-Kaplan's trading activities, particularly of S&P index futures, received widespread criticism for undermining confidence in the Federal Reserve.
+In early September 2021, a financial disclosure form showed that Kaplan conducted million-dollar trades of individual stocks, including Apple, Amazon and Delta Airlines and owned 32 individual stocks with 27 having a value of over $1 million, including those of five fossil-fuel companies.
+Kaplan's trading activities received widespread criticism for undermining confidence in the Federal Reserve.
 All transactions occurred outside of the Federal Reserve's financial blackout period and were approved by the bank's compliance department.
 Sen. Elizabeth Warren has called on all Federal Reserve presidents to have a ban on the trading and ownership of individual stocks by regional senior officials.
 Due to the ethics concerns, Kaplan said he would sell his individual stocks.

-On September 27, 2021, Kaplan announced he would be retiring early from his position as the president of the Federal Reserve Bank of Dallas, citing distractions (insider trading) over his stock market trades.
+On September 27, 2021, Kaplan announced he would be retiring early from his position as the president of the Federal Reserve Bank of Dallas, citing distractions over his stock market trades.
 His retirement took effect on October 8, 2021.